 - During this time, use a potato masher to squash and mash everything together, and to extract as much flavour as you can from the ingredients.
 Towards the end of the cooking time, all of the vegetables will have broken down and the chicken wings will have also fallen apart.

 - When the gravy is cooked to your liking, strain everything through a coarse sieve into a large bowl or jug, extracting as much liquid as you can from the ingredients by pressing down with a wooden spoon.
 What you will have left is the gravy stock.

 - Let the gravy cool before storing in the fridge or freezer.

-- To serve, bring the gravy to a simmer in a large saucepan.
+- Bring the gravy to a simmer in a large saucepan.
 If it is too thick, thin it with some boiling water.